RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 This should find your controller and show its name and [MAC](https://en.wikipedia.org/wiki/MAC_address) address

 Pair the controller with this command, replace the XX data with your MAC address
-`sudo bluez-simple-agent hci0 XX:XX:XX:XX:XX:XX`
-or if you didnt edit the file at step 2, use this line
 `sudo bluez-simple-agent -c DisplayYesNo hci0 XX:XX:XX:XX:XX:XX`

 Tell the system to trust your controller so you dont have to pair every time